nushell/nushell.github.io/book/commands/overlay_hide.md

 ## Parameters

  -  `name`: Overlay to hide
- -  `--keep-custom`: Keep all newly added symbols within the next activated overlay
+ -  `--keep-custom`: Keep all newly added commands and aliases in the next activated overlay
- -  `--keep-env {list<string>}`: List of environment variables to keep from the hidden overlay
+ -  `--keep-env {list<string>}`: List of environment variables to keep in the next activated overlay

 ## Notes
 ```text